Shreyas156/Shreyas156/README.md

 - 👋 Hi, I’m @Shreyas156
-- 👀 I’m interested in New Tech
+- 👀 I’m interested in Web Dev
 - 🌱 I’m currently learning BE
-- 💞️ I’m looking to collaborate on AI
+- 💞️ I’m looking to collaborate on Web Dev Projects
 - 📫 How to reach me shreyaspeherkar04@gmail.com

 <!---